BugSplat-Git/bugsplat-docs/introduction/development/web-services/crash.md

 {% api-method-parameter name="user" type="string" required=false %}
 Optional username for the user that crashed
 {% endapi-method-parameter %}

-{% api-method-parameter name="email" type="string" required=false %}
-Optional email address for the user that crashed
-{% endapi-method-parameter %}

-{% api-method-parameter name="description" type="string" required=false %}
-Optional description of why the crash occurred
-{% endapi-method-parameter %}

-{% api-method-parameter name="appKey" type="string" required=false %}
-Optional application identifier that provides extra data for searching and grouping
-{% endapi-method-parameter %}

-{% api-method-parameter name="appVersion" type="string" required=true %}
-Crashing application's version. **IMPORTANT** this value must match the value used to upload symbols
-{% endapi-method-parameter %}

-{% api-method-parameter name="appName" type="string" required=true %}
-Name of the crashing application. **IMPORTANT** this value must match the value used to upload symbols.
-{% endapi-method-parameter %}
 {% endapi-method-form-data-parameters %}

-{% api-method-body-parameters %}
-{% api-method-parameter name="minidump" type="object" required=true %}
-A .dmp file with the extension removed so that the full file name is "minidump"
-{% endapi-method-parameter %}
-{% endapi-method-body-parameters %}
 {% endapi-method-request %}

 {% api-method-response %}